-The main objective of the Dutch effluent charging system is the generation of revenue for quality management of local and state waters.
+The main objective of the Dutch effluent charging system is the fulfillment of a financial function, namely the generation of revenue for quality management of local and state waters.
 The division of tasks and responsibilities for water management and regulation in the Netherlands is unique, with the type (size) of the receiving water being the determining factor.
-While the Water Management Authority (Rijkswaterstaat) is responsible for the state waters (that is, the main rivers), the management of regional waters is carried out by the water boards.
+While the Water